WololoRC/holbertonschool-validation/module2_task0/README.md

+Prerequisites:

-Prerequisites: This project needs the following tools / services:
+This project needs the following tools / services:

 Same tools as previous module
 Golang in v1.15.*
 NPM v7+ with NodeJS v14.* (stable)
 Python 3 with pip module
 golangci-lint

+Lifecycle

 “build”: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
 The first build may takes some times. i